ben-gonz/BPNDX-Tracker/README.md

 This program scrapes StockCharts.com for the daily $BPNDX, and sends me an email if it drops into my buy signal range.

+I chose to use ZohoMail, an open-source email option after some issues with Gmail and Yahoo.